dasali-jenario/Guitar-with-dice/README.md

 This training tool was inspired by Dark Cherry Studio in Ewell - https://www.darkcherrystudio.co.uk/

+Logos for rhytmic subdivisions are created with DALL-E (ChatGPT Image creation)

+All Code is written by ChatGTP-4 with promots from dario@jenario.com

 Dice images are provided by [studio4rt](https://www.freepik.com/free-vector/dice-game-black-cubes-with-white-dots-3d-realistic-gambling-objects-play-casino-dice-from-one-six-dots-rounded-edges-design-isolated-white-background_25872084.htm#query=dice&position=13&from_view=search&track=sph&uuid=be850e13-ec7e-4177-a9fb-b44fc937a614) on Freepik.

 ## More Information